Ms. Brown’s recent trial victories and representations include serving as:

 - Trial counsel for Johnson & Johnson in a bellwether trial in New Jersey state court.
 Plaintiff sued for failure to warn, design defect, and manufacturing defect, alleging that J&J’s Baby Powder contained asbestos and caused the plaintiff’s cancer.
 After a four-week trial, during which Ms. Brown led the examination of plaintiff and defense experts, the jury returned a unanimous defense verdict in October 2018 – marking the first win for the company in New Jersey state courts, where thousands of similar cases are pending.
 The American Lawyer featured the verdict in its “Litigator of the Week” series, describing it as “a slam dunk for the defense.”

-Ms. Brown currently serves as trial counsel for a Spanish energy company in a billion-dollar complex commercial dispute concerning pollution of the Passaic River in New Jersey.
-She successfully argued a summary judgment motion on an alter ego theory of liability, leading to the dismissal of all claims against her client, and is now pursuing a counterclaim under the New Jersey Spill Act on behalf of the same client.
+- Trial counsel for Spanish energy company Repsol in a billion-dollar complex commercial dispute concerning pollution of the Passaic River in New Jersey.
+Ms. Brown successfully argued a significant summary judgment motion on an alter ego theory of liability, effectively eliminating all claims against Repsol in this decade long litigation.
+She is currently defending this win on appeal.

-Ms. Brown has extensive experience representing clients involved in the transportation of crude oil by rail, including both railcar lessors and crude oil shippers.
-She was involved in an international mass tort arising from a major train derailment in Lac Megantic, Quebec, which involved complex bankruptcy and contractual indemnification issues.
-She is currently representing a leasing company in a multi-million dollar contract dispute involving corrosion damage to its railcars.
+- Trial counsel for a transportation equipment leasing company in an international mass tort arising from a major train derailment in Lac Megantic, Quebec, which involved complex bankruptcy and contractual indemnification issues.
+She also served as lead trial counsel for the same company in a first-of-kind multi-million dollar breach of contract case regarding damage to transportation equipment.